tangentially/gryphon-scan/doc/readthedocs/source/workbenches/control.rst

 .. image:: ../_static/workbenches/control-motor.png

-Also the motor can be enabled or disabled and the position stored inside the firmware reseted.
+Also the motor can be enabled or disabled and the position stored inside the firmware reset.

 Gcode
 -----